jkas1/dream-bean/README.md

 # dream-bean
-A responsive coffee shop website using HTML, CSS, Javascript, and GSAP animations.
+A responsive coffee shop website using HTML, CSS, JavaScript, and GSAP animations.